2,538 Shares in CBRE Group, Inc. (NYSE:CBRE) Acquired by Brighton Jones LLC

 Insider Buying and Selling

 In other CBRE Group news, Director Brandon B. Boze sold 1,200,000 shares of the business’s stock in a transaction dated Tuesday, August 29th.
 The shares were sold at an average price of $84.41, for a total value of $101,292,000.00.
 Following the completion of the sale, the director now directly owns 4,637,748 shares of the company’s stock, valued at approximately $391,472,308.68.
 The transaction was disclosed in a filing with the SEC, which is available through this link.
-In related news, CEO Chandra Dhandapani sold 6,551 shares of the business’s stock in a transaction that occurred on Friday, August 11th.
+In other CBRE Group news, CEO Chandra Dhandapani sold 6,551 shares of the company’s stock in a transaction that occurred on Friday, August 11th.
 The shares were sold at an average price of $84.10, for a total transaction of $550,939.10.
-Following the completion of the transaction, the chief executive officer now owns 126,644 shares in the company, valued at approximately $10,650,760.40.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Following the transaction, the chief executive officer now owns 126,644 shares in the company, valued at approximately $10,650,760.40.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Also, Director Brandon B. Boze sold 1,200,000 shares of the company’s stock in a transaction that occurred on Tuesday, August 29th.
 The shares were sold at an average price of $84.41, for a total transaction of $101,292,000.00.
 Following the transaction, the director now owns 4,637,748 shares in the company, valued at approximately $391,472,308.68.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders sold 4,607,856 shares of company stock valued at $376,671,359.
 Company insiders own 0.53% of the company’s stock.

 Wall Street Analyst Weigh In

 CBRE has been the topic of several analyst reports.
-Keefe, Bruyette & Woods dropped their price target on shares of CBRE Group from $93.00 to $85.00 in a research note on Tuesday, October 3rd.
-Citigroup restated a “buy” rating and set a $98.00 price objective on shares of CBRE Group in a research report on Monday, September 18th.
-StockNews.com assumed coverage on shares of CBRE Group in a research report on Thursday, October 5th.
-They set a “hold” rating on the stock.
+Citigroup reiterated a “buy” rating and set a $98.00 price target on shares of CBRE Group in a research note on Monday, September 18th.
+Raymond James decreased their price objective on shares of CBRE Group from $100.00 to $95.00 and set a “strong-buy” rating on the stock in a research report on Wednesday, October 4th.
+Evercore ISI decreased their price objective on shares of CBRE Group from $94.00 to $91.00 and set an “outperform” rating on the stock in a research report on Monday, September 11th.
 TheStreet downgraded shares of CBRE Group from a “b-” rating to a “c+” rating in a research report on Wednesday.
-Finally, Raymond James reduced their price target on shares of CBRE Group from $100.00 to $95.00 and set a “strong-buy” rating on the stock in a report on Wednesday, October 4th.
+Finally, Keefe, Bruyette & Woods reduced their price target on shares of CBRE Group from $93.00 to $85.00 in a report on Tuesday, October 3rd.
 Three investment analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
 According to MarketBeat.com, CBRE Group has a consensus rating of “Moderate Buy” and a consensus price target of $91.33.

 Read Our Latest Report on CBRE Group